 Great coaching stretches, stimulates, and provokes leaders to want to develop themselves – building their confidence and ability to add value to their business.

-It can take from two to eight months for new habits to embed into daily behaviour.
+It can take from two months to two years for new habits to embed into daily behaviour, depending on the state of the prevailing corporate culture.
 Launch events and workshops are great ways to establish the case for change and build early momentum.
 However, when business as usual takes over, the energy to fuel consistent change can be lost.

 This is where coaching has its biggest impact.
 Effective coaching gets to the heart of change by:

 - providing a platform for taboo topics to be discussed

 - identifying barriers to behaviour change

 - enabling leaders to talk about where they are in the change process

 - providing opportunity to build confidence in the face of change

 - challenging and supporting individuals